-Beth Frazer, JD, Chair, is the Vice Chair of the Preeclampsia Foundation Board of Directors and the Board.
-She received a Juris Doctrate from the University of Louisville Brandeis School of Law and practiced as a civil litigator, representing clients in a variety of matters including employment disputes and civil rights claims.
+Beth Frazer is the Vice Chair of the Preeclampsia Foundation Board of Directors and serves as the PAC board liaison and chair.
 In 2008, when Beth was only 20 weeks pregnant, she developed sudden onset HELLP Syndrome and severe preeclampsia, which resulted in the death of her twin son and daughter.
 She immediately developed a passion for preeclampsia education and awareness, and began volunteering with the Preeclampsia Foundation.
 Beth went on to have two healthy pregnancies.
-She lives in Nashville, TN, with her son and daughter, and husband, Bryan, with whom she Coordinates the Nashville Promise Walk for Preeclampsia.
+She lives in Nashville, TN, with her son and two daughters, and husband, Bryan, with whom she coordinates the Nashville Promise Walk for Preeclampsia.
+She received a Juris Doctrate from the University of Louisville Brandeis School of Law and practiced as a civil litigator, representing clients in a variety of matters including employment disputes and civil rights claims.
+She has served on the Patient Advisory Council since its creation in March 2014.

 Carol Hamilton developed sudden severe preeclampsia at 24 weeks during her first pregnancy in 1998 and was forced to deliver.
 Her daughter, Mary, was stillborn.
 Her second pregnancy in 2000 resulted in a healthy daughter born at 36 weeks.
 Her third pregnancy in 2002 resulted in a son born at 37 weeks, after which Carol suffered post-partum preeclampsia.
 Carol has worked with the Preeclampsia Foundation in various capacities since 2002, including serving on the Board of Directors from 2004 – 2008.
 She received her Doctor of Pharmacy degree from University of Florida and worked as a clinical pharmacist prior to having her first child.
 She currently lives in Naples, FL with her husband Jim and two children, a son and daughter.
 She has served on the Patient Advisory Council since its creation in March 2014.